Seatis/my-teaching-materials/java-basics/4-arraylists-foreach/README.md

 # Module 03 #4 - ArrayList (LinkedLists),  Iterators and Foreach
 The previous workshop introduced Arrays.
 Here we look at arrays a little more; though it's over 35 minutes, it should be a *refresher* only.
-- ArrayLists - these are generally used when we have lists of values and are not so concerned about navigating (x or x,y)
+- ArrayLists - these are generally used when we have lists of values and are not so concerned about navigating (e.g. element "x" or "x","y")
-- We see here (again, but perhaps you didn't catch it before) that the item tracked is of a data type (e.g. &lt;String&gt;)
+- We see here (again, but perhaps you didn't catch it before) that the item tracked might have to be of a certain data type (e.g. &lt;String&gt;)
 - There are various ways to step through a list
   - Foreach - which we saw earlier
   - Iterator - knowing the list and waiting to be told, *go to the next one*